Public art in Qatar: Us, Her, Him by Najla El Zein

 French Lebanese artist Najla El Zein sculpted Us, Her, Him which are located around the Flag Plaza.
 The 313 m spanning limestone benches are sculpted to reflect upon human interactions and place importance on human connection.

 Bench by Saloua Raouda Choucair

 Saloua Raouda Choucair (1916-2017) was a Lebanese artist who created the Bench at the waterfront in MIA Park.
 The work consists of a half circle made up of seventeen limestone pieces.

 Folded Extracted Personified by Liam Gillick

 Made up of ten irregularly shaped panel structures which fold and zigzag together, Folded Extracted Personified by Liam Gillick is located at the Museum of Islamic Art (MIA) Park.
 It is an interactive display, which combines sculptures and playground features.
-The large 2,40 m panels have random circular cut outs in which visitors can peer through.
+The large 2.4 m panels have random circular cut outs in which visitors can peer through.

+Further artworks at MIA Park

+In April 2025, Qatar Museums unveiled Nairy Baghramian's sculptural installation "Privileged Points" at MIA Park.
+In November 2025, Qatar Museums presented Peter Fischli and David Weiss's "Rock on Top of Another Rock", formed from two granite boulders balanced on top of each other.

 Public Art at the Doha Corniche and Al Bidda Park

-Doha Corniche is a 4.3 mile long waterfront promenade at the coast of Doha located near the Museum of Islamic Art, while the Al Bidda Park overlooks the Doha Corniche.
+The Doha Corniche is a 4.3 mi long waterfront promenade at the coast of Doha located near the Museum of Islamic Art, while the Al Bidda Park overlooks the Doha Corniche.